-The Human Rights Law (HRL), codified as N.Y.
+The New York State Human Rights Law (HRL), N.Y.
 Executive Law, art.
-15, § 290 et seq., applies to all employers in New York State with regard to sexual harassment, and protects employees, paid or unpaid interns and non-employees, regardless of immigration status.
-A complaint alleging violation of the Human Rights Law may be filed either with the Division of Human Rights (DHR) or in New York State Supreme Court.
+15, § 290 et seq., applies to all employers in New York State and protects employees and covered individuals, regardless of immigration status.
+A complaint alleging violation of the Human Rights Law may be filed either with the New York State Division of Human Rights (DHR) or in New York State Supreme Court.

-Complaints with DHR may be filed any time within one year (three years beginning August 12, 2020) of the harassment.
-If an individual did not file at DHR, they can sue directly in state court under the HRL, within three years of the alleged sexual harassment.
-An individual may not file with DHR if they have already filed an HRL complaint in state court.
+Complaints of sexual harassment filed with DHR may be submitted any time within three years of the harassment.
+If an individual does not file a complaint with DHR, they can bring a lawsuit directly in state court under the Human Rights Law, within three years of the alleged sexual harassment.
+An individual may not file with DHR if they have already filed a HRL complaint in state court.

-Complaining internally to YMCA of Greater Rochester does not extend your time to file with DHR or in court.
-The one year or three years is counted from date of the most recent incident of harassment.
+Complaining internally to the YMCA of Greater Rochester does not extend your time to file with DHR or in court.
+The three years are counted from the date of the most recent incident of harassment.